samanthashleyrose/Meal2Reel/README.md

 ## Tests

 ## Creators

 <li>Samantha Rose <link><a href="https://github.com/samanthashleyrose">GitHub Portfolio</a></link></li>
-During the creation of this project, Sam was mainly responsible for designing the site.
-She set up the genral layout in HTML and brought the page to life with CSS.
-Together, Chris and Sam made the site mobile-responsive with Media Queries.
+- During the creation of this project, Sam was mainly responsible for designing the site.
+She set up the general layout in HTML and brought the page to life with CSS.
 <li>Chris Rice <link><a href="https://github.com/SnipaMasta">GitHub Portfolio</a></link></li>
-Marking / elevator pitch / ideas
+- Marking / elevator pitch / ideas
 Responsible for README desccription
 <li>Remi Goddu <link><a href="https://github.com/rgoddu">GitHub Portfolio</a></link></li>
-JS fetch and api
+- JS fetch and api

-With these semi-designated jobs, the team used Pair Programming to achieve a common goal and make sure everything is cohesive.
+In addition to these semi-designated jobs, the team used Pair Programming to achieve a common goal and maintain a cohesive site.

 ## License